Promoting British Values

 The Rule of Law

 The school has a Positive Pupil policy.
 The children understand the school rules and what happens if these rules are broken.
 At the start of each year classes discuss class rules and agree a charter to abide by.
-During PSHEC (Personal, Social, Health, Economic and Citizenship Education) lessons and assemblies children learn about the importance of having rules and how these relate to laws.
-We use a range of PSHEC resources to promote moral, spiritual, social and cultural awareness among our pupils.
+During PSHE (Personal, Social, Health and Economic Education) lessons and assemblies children learn about the importance of having rules and how these relate to laws.
+We use a range of PSHE resources to promote moral, spiritual, social and cultural awareness among our pupils.
 Our children have a well-developed sense of justice.
 They understand and are able to discuss why there needs to be consequences for those who break the rules or laws.
 By being immersed in the ethos of the school, our children learn about their responsibility to be law abiding citizens.

 Alongside rules and laws, we promote freedom of choice and the right to respectfully express views and beliefs.
 Through the provision of a safe, supportive environment and empowering education, we provide boundaries for our children to make choices safely; for example:

 Our behaviour policy is built on the principle that children are responsible for their own actions and choices and that these have consequences.
 The school sanctions system provides reflection time where pupils are able to think about the impact of their choices.
-The Pastoral Care team also run daily drop-in surgeries for children to freely come in from break to discuss anything which may be concerning them.
-During PSHEC, e-Safety lessons and Assemblies pupils are taught how to keep themselves safe whilst they exercise their rights and personal freedoms.
+During PSHE, e-Safety lessons and assemblies pupils are taught how to keep themselves safe whilst they exercise their rights and personal freedoms.
 Safeguarding is embedded in every aspect of life at the school.

 Mutual Respect and Tolerance